Withington and West Didsbury railway station: History

-From 1923, the MR was absorbed into the LMS, and after 1948 the line became part of British Rail.
+From 1923, the MR was absorbed into the London, Midland and Scottish Railway and, after 1948, the line became part of British Railways.

 Closure

-After the station's initial popularity, passenger use from Withington & West Didsbury declined after 1900, possibly brought about by competition from Manchester Corporation Tramways, which opened a tram line along Palatine Road to West Didsbury in 1900.
+After the station's initial popularity, passenger use from Withington & West Didsbury declined after 1900; this was possibly brought about by competition from Manchester Corporation Tramways, which opened a tram line along Palatine Road to West Didsbury in 1900.
 When the former London & North Western Railway line from Manchester Piccadilly became the principal route for London express trains, the South District Line lost its importance.

-In the postwar period, the South District Service declined in frequency, and in 1961 British Rail decided to close the station due to low footfall.
+In the post-war period, the South District Service declined in frequency and, in 1961, British Railways decided to close the station due to low footfall.
 The last passenger train departed Withington & West Didsbury station on 2 July 1961.
-Passenger express and freight trains continued to run through West Didsbury until the line was fully closed in 1969.
+Passenger express and freight trains continued to run through the site until the line was fully closed in 1969.

-The station building was demolished around 1969.
-Nothing remains today of the old Midland Railway station building, and the site today is occupied by a block of flats.
+The station building was demolished in around 1969.
+Nothing remains today of the old Midland Railway station building, although the platforms remained extant; the site today is occupied by a block of flats.

-Line re-opening
+Line reopening

 The former South District Line lay derelict for several decades.
-In 1984, Greater Manchester Council and the Greater Manchester Passenger Transport Executive announced the Project Light Rail scheme to develop a new light rail/tram system by re-opening use of disused railway lines in the region, including the route through West Didsbury.
+In 1984, Greater Manchester Council and the Greater Manchester Passenger Transport Executive announced the Project Light Rail scheme to develop a new light rail/tram system by reopening use of disused railway lines in the region, including the route through West Didsbury.

 The first phase of the Manchester Metrolink system opened in 1992, but it was not until 2013 that the network was expanded to reach West Didsbury.
-Tram tracks were laid along the former trackbed, but as West Didsbury station had been demolished over 40 years earlier, it was decided to locate the new West Didsbury tram stop approximately 85 m further down the line from the original railway station, on the other side of Palatine Road.
+Tram tracks were laid along the former trackbed but, as West Didsbury station had been demolished over 40 years earlier, it was decided to locate the new West Didsbury tram stop approximately 85 m further down the line from the original railway station, on the other side of Palatine Road.